luphord/imgwrench/docs/usage.rst

     Collects four images to a quad.

     Options:
     -w, --width INTEGER       width of the quad image  [default: 3072] -s, --height INTEGER      height of the quad image  [default: 2048] -f, --frame-width FLOAT   width of the frame as a fraction of the longer side of the output image  [default: 0.0]

-    -c, --color COLOR        color of the frame as a color name, hex value or in rgb(...) function form  [default: white]
+    -d, --double-inner-frame  double inner frame width for even cuts -c, --color COLOR         color of the frame as a color name, hex value or in rgb(...) function form  [default: white]

     --help                    Show this message and exit

 resize
 ======